The Importance of Cybersecurity

 At intY, we’re here to support you in shielding your customers from the ever-evolving sophistication of cybercrime.
 We understand that cybersecurity threats come in a variety of forms, and your customers need protection from them all.
 So, to keep their systems secure and resilient, and keep you on top of all the key considerations, our experts have devised 5 cybersecurity components:

 - Email protection – email security, archiving, continuity and backup.

 - Endpoint protection – cloud security, ATS, EDR/MDR/XDR, mobile device management, patch management.

 - Web protection – web filtering and web app firewall.

 - Backup and DR – backup, SaaS Application/Cloud to Cloud Backups, Disaster Recovery.

 - Identity management – MFA, password management, user management and active directories.

-Use these pillars as a foundation for your cybersecurity planning, strategies and training.
-You’ll have all the bases covered and your customers should avoid becoming another statistic in the global fight against cybercrime.
+Use these components as a foundation for your cybersecurity planning, strategies and training.
+You’ll have all the bases covered, and your customers should avoid becoming another statistic in the global fight against cybercrime.

 Would you like to hear from our cybersecurity experts?

 Our in-house network and security experts are ready to answer all your questions.